 The game offers both single and multiplayer modes and can be played anywhere.
 In the multiplayer mode, one player assumes the role of treasure protector, who creates a map and clues for the other players (the treasure hunters).
 Allowing one player to create a real-world map for others makes the game wonderfully customizable, and creates a fun and novel dynamic for group play.

-Mobile app gaming designers have also done some intriguing reimagining of the board game experience, with games like AR Smash Tanks (available on Android and iOS).
+Mobile app gaming designers have also done some intriguing reimagining of the board game experience, with games like AR Smash Tanks (available on iOS).
 As the name suggests, the app is a battle between two rival teams of tanks.

 Using a turn-based strategy game, players fight to eliminate each other’s tanks on a small battlefield imposed on a flat surface, such as a table or floor.
 The game combines the social and location-based fun of turn-based strategy board games with features that only mobile app gaming can provide, such as random power-up drops, destructible terrain, gesture control, and satisfying explosions.